-- ➤ Refer to section 5.5.1 and 5.5.2 to verify gas type, gas inlet pressure, and gas rate.
+- ► Refer to section 6.5.1 and 6.5.2 to verify gas type, gas inlet pressure, and gas rate.

-Visually check the integrity of the whole flue system - and confirm that all the components are correctly assembled, fixed and supported. - ► The flue gas analyser must be the correct type as specified in BS 7967. - Before use the analyser must have been calibrated as specified by the manufacturer. - The installer must be competent in the use of the analyser. - Check and zero the analyser in fresh air as specified by the manufacturer. - ► The air/gas ratio valve is factory set and must not be adjusted during commissioning unless this action is recommended following contact with the Worcester, Bosch Group help line 0330 123 3366.
+Visually check the integrity of the whole flue system - and confirm that all the components are correctly assembled, fixed and supported. - ► The flue gas analyser must be the correct type as specified in BS 7967.

+Before use the analyser must have been calibrated as specified by the manufacturer.

+The installer must be competent in the use of the analyser.

+Check and zero the analyser in fresh air as specified by the manufacturer.

+The gas valve is factory set and must not be adjusted during commissioning if found to be out of tolerance, please contact the Worcester, Bosch Group help line 0330 123 3366.

-Fig. 58 Combustion check flow chart
+Fig. 51 Combustion check flow chart